-There are about 275 land border crossings between Northern Ireland and the Republic of Ireland, compared to 137 crossings on the entirety of the EU’s eastern border from Finland to Greece.
+There are approximately 275 land border crossings between Northern Ireland and the Republic of Ireland, compared to 137 crossings on the EU’s eastern border from Finland to Greece.
 The United Kingdom’s vote in 2016 to leave the EU means that this 500 kilometres of border could soon become an external EU frontier.
-This is a key issue that must be addressed by the Brexit negotiations.
+Its unique circumstances must be addressed as part of the Brexit talks.

 Mitigating the impact on Ireland

-Immediately following the triggering of Article 50 in March 2017, Parliament expressed its concern at the consequences of Brexit on Ireland: North and South.
-MEPs also stressed the importance of preserving the Good Friday peace agreement which ended three decades of conflict in Northern Ireland and was approved by voters across the island in 1998.
+Immediately following the UK’s triggering of Article 50 in March 2017, the Parliament expressed its concern at the consequences of Brexit on Ireland: North and South.
+MEPs also stressed the importance of preserving the Good Friday peace agreement, which ended three decades of conflict on the island and was approved by voters across the island in 1998.
+Parliament reiterated its concern in a resolution adopted in September 2019.

 No hard border

-In April as well as in a resolution adopted on 3 October, MEPs stressed that a hardening of the Irish border must be avoided.
+In resolutions MEPs stressed repeatedly that a hardening of the Irish border must be avoided.
 Following two decades of relative peace in Ireland, the watchtowers and army checkpoints of the past have been dismantled and tens of thousands of people now commute across the open border every day.
 With neither Ireland nor the UK being part of the Schengen zone, a common travel area operates between the two countries.

 Patients from the Republic receive radiotherapy in Northern Ireland while sick children from Belfast travel to Dublin for heart surgery.
 Roughly one-third of the milk produced in Northern Ireland is processed in the Republic while 40% of chicken produced in the south is processed north of the border.